pengfeng/ask.py/README.md

 A single Python program to implement the search-extract-summarize flow, similar to AI search engines such as Perplexity.

+> [!UPDATE]
+>
+> - 2024-10-22: add GradIO integation
+> - 2024-10-21: use DuckDB for the vector search and use API for embedding
+> - 2024-10-20: allow to specify a list of input urls
+> - 2024-10-18: output-language and output-length parameters for LLM
+> - 2024-10-18: date-restrict and target-site parameters for seach

 > [!NOTE]
 > Our main goal is to illustrate the basic concepts of AI search engines with the raw constructs.
 > Performance or scalability is not in the scope of this program.